PBL-PROJECT-SIT-2021/facemask.py.final/README.md

 ## Credits and Links

-The original dataset is prepared by [Prajna Bhandary](https://www.linkedin.com/in/prajna-bhandary-0b03a416a/) and available at [Github](https://github.com/prajnasb/observations/tree/master/experiements/data)
+The original dataset is prepared by (https://www.linkedin.com/in/prajna-bhandary-0b03a416a/) and available at [Github](https://github.com/prajnasb/observations/tree/master/experiements/data)

 ## Motivated by the works of,